iVuDang/iVuDang/README.md

 # Hi there 👋

 - :hammer_and_wrench: I like to design and build media and software assets.
-- :mountain:
-- :earth_asia: I love to travel, experiencing different cultures and meeting people.
+- :earth_asia: I love to travel, experience different cultures and meeting people.
-- :airplane:
+- :airplane:  :mountain:

 - - - -